CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 For Spells that have an attack type, these are the available damage types:

-* "fire"
+* "heat"
 * "acid"
 * "bash"
-* "bio" - internal damage such as poison
+* "biological" - internal damage such as poison
 * "cold"
 * "cut"
 * "electric"
 * "stab"
-* "none" - this damage type goes through armor altogether. it is the default.
+* "pure" - this damage type goes through armor altogether. it is the default.

 ### Spells that level up